PTC-Education/Gaze-Tracking-Demos/README.md

 ### Board of Colorful Labels Demo

-The next example shows how gaze tracking can be used to conduct experiments
+The next example shows how gaze tracking can be used to conduct experiments to quantify how captivated users are by different elements within the AR space.
+This AR experience contains 10 3D labels that all different colors and strives to quantify how different colored labels engage the user's attention.
+The color of the each label is randomly assigned each time the experience is opened in order to minimize any bias created by the label's position.
+The labels have been arranged like a flat billboard for easy viewing.

+As the user moves throughout the AR experience, their gaze data is continuously passed into ThingWorx and logged in a DataTable to be analyzed later.
+This data table contains fields for

 ### Ring of Colorful Labels Demo